TauConsortium/Computational-Genetics-Intro/Module_1_Introduction/6.Data_imputation/README.md

 **Homework:**

 Create a top med account and inpute the vcf we are giving.
+The output quality control report is also given.